Fiddleheads are a relatively recent discovery for me.

 I hope you get to try fiddleheads.
 And if you can’t find them, then prepare this with asparagus.
 You don’t need to cook the asparagus ahead of time.
 You can lay it out in long spears, or you can cut them into 1-1.5″ pieces and spread them out the way I did the fiddleheads.
 You’ll be so happy you made this.
 Trust me!
 As has been the case for a while now, I play with the flours, so when I make it, I use einkorn flour mixed with the AP, but since most of you may not have access to einkorn or emmer, I will write out her dough recipe in the original state.
 And isn’t is wild the way lighting changes images.
 The first image below was the natural late afternoon sunlight.
 The second was my kitchen lighting.
 Oh well.

-- 8 tablespoons (1 stick) frozen unsalted butter
+- 8 tbsp (1 stick) frozen unsalted butter

 - 1/4 cup ice cold water

-- 1/2 cup shredded mozzarella (I just use 'pizza' mozzarella)
+- 1/2 cup shredded mozzarella cheese I just use 'pizza' mozzarella

-- 1/4 cup grated parmesan (fresh is best)
+- 1/4 cup grated parmesan cheese fresh is best

 - 2 tsp olive oil

-- 1 pound fiddleheads, brown bits discarded, washed and trimmed, and steamed or boiled for 10 minutes, drained and cooled
+- 1 lb fiddleheads brown bits discarded, washed and trimmed, and steamed or boiled for 10 minutes, drained and cooled

 - 1 egg

-- Add flour and salt in a bowl.
+Add the flour and 1/4 tsp salt to a bowl.
 Whisk to combine.
 With the large holes of a grater, grate the butter stick into the flour.
 Mix gently with your fingers until mixture resembles coarse meal.

-- In a smaller bowl, whisk together yogurt, water, and lemon juice.
-Pour over flour mixture and use hands or a wooden spoon to form dough into a ball.
-Wrap in plastic and store in freezer for 20 minutes.
+In a smaller bowl, whisk together the yogurt, water and lemon juice.
+Pour this over the flour mixture and use your hands or a wooden spoon to form the dough into a ball.
+Flatten slightly and wrap in plastic wrap.
+Place in the freezer for 20 minutes.

-- To prepare filling, whisk together olive oil and garlic clove in a small bowl.
+Whisk together the olive and garlic cloves in a small bowl.

-- In a separate bowl, combine the three cheeses and add olive oil mixture.
+In a separate bowl, combine the three cheeses and then add the olive oil mixture.
 Stir in the thyme and hot pepper flakes.
-Refrigerate until ready for use.
+Refrigerate till ready to use.

-- On a well floured surface, roll the chilled dough into a 12-inch circle, trimming edges until smooth.
-Transfer dough to lined baking sheet.
-Leaving a 2-inch border, spread the cheese mixture evenly over dough.
-Arrange fiddleheads over the cheese then drizzle 1 tsp of olive oil over the top.
-Fold over the edges of dough, pleating to make it fit.
+Leaving a 2 inch border untouched, spread the cheese mixture evenly over the dough.
+Arrange the fiddleheads over the cheese. then drizzle 1 tsp of olive oil over the top.

-- Whisk together egg yolk and 1 tsp water.
-Brush over the crust, and sprinkle the edges with finishing salt like Maldon or fleur de sel.
+Whisk together the egg and 1 tsp water.
+Brush this over the crust.
+Sprinkle the edges with the finishing salt, and extra thyme leaves if desired.

-- Bake for 30 minutes or until cheese is puffed and crust is golden brown.
+Bake for 30 minutes or until the cheese is puffed and crust is golden brown.

-- Try using mushrooms, zucchini, marrow, even shaved carrot would be lovely.
+Try using mushrooms, zucchini, asparagus, even shaved carrots instead of the fiddleheads.